ergoplatform/ergodocs/docs/dev/protocol/index.md

 4. Easy Oracle creation
 6. Ergo's Smart contracts have a unique [Data Inputs](/dev/scs/data-inputs) concept, enabling a radically different approach to provide robust, flexible cryptography using easy, safe scripting on privacy-centric **Sigma Protocols** (non-interactive zero-knowledge proofs).
 7. The cryptographic part of ErgoScript is based on [Sigma Protocols](/dev/scs/sigma) and naturally supports threshold `m-of-n` signatures, ring signatures, and more.
-8. Support for [Multi-Stage contracts](/dev/scs/multi)  that are operating on a stateful level.
+8. Support for [Multi-Stage contracts](/dev/scs/multi) that operate on a stateful level.

+The overwhelming majority of successful public blockchain use‐cases are related to financial applications.
+Ergo extends Bitcoin's way of writing contracts by attaching a guard script (together with additional custom data) to every coin.
+For example, in addition to regular protection by some `m‐of‐n` signature, Ergo allows specifying the possible recipients of these coins, which may be another contract with similar complex conditions.

+> This "chaining" approach allows the implementation of **secure and efficient contracts of arbitrary complexity.**

 **Creating financial contracts on the blockchain isn't just about the functionality; it's about making that functionality safe, accessible, and powerful.**